karavel-io/platform/README.md

 that combines best-in-breed open source components to deliver a production ready platform for enterprises.

-Karavel is packaged as a collection of modules that install a curated set of components and services, ranging from networking addons to load balancers and observability tools.
+Karavel is packaged as a curated set of components and services, ranging from networking addons to load balancers and observability tools.

 It can be installed on any Kubernetes cluster and once bootstrapped is self-healing and self-hosted, meaning it is capable of updating itself.

-## Available modules
+## Available components

 - [Calico]
 - [ArgoCD]